apache/inlong-website/docs/quick_start/data_sync/mysql_iceberg_example.md

 done
 ```

-Insert 500 pieces of data into each table(There is a piece of existing data in `source_table`):
+Modify the variables in the script according to the actual environment, and insert 500 pieces of data into each table(There is a piece of existing data in `source_table`):
 ![Result Source](img/mysql_iceberg/result_mysql.png)

 ### Verify Data